BrunoBerisso/brunoberisso.github.io/_posts/2024-02-27-elixir_intro.markdown

 {% endhighlight %}

 which is kind of revealing!
-1. It seems that indeed the spawn process is running in parallel, "Done" was printed while :my_proc was "Sleeping..."
+1. It seems that indeed the spawned process is running in parallel, "Done" was printed while :my_proc was "Sleeping..."
-2. After "Ok ready" the process appers to receive the messages we sent while it was sleeping.
+2. After "Ok ready" the process appers to process the messages we sent while it was sleeping.
 It means it keeps a queue with the messages it could not handled because it was sleeping
 3. As soon as the process wakes up it receive all the pending messages
 4. The "main" process waits for all they spawned process to finish before terminate

-Multiple Hands on
+### Multiple Hands on

 > What if we have processes running on different machiens? would those messages could be sent as easelly?

-This is me wondering after trying that small thing before, spoiler alert: it is as simple.
-So I digg some more on internet and found how to do this, it's super simple.
+This was me wondering after trying that small thing before, so I digg some more on internet and found how to do this.
+Spoiler aler: it's super simple.
 The only thing I have to do to try it out was start more than one Elixir shell passing in a "hostname" and have some code in one side to call from the other.

 I start two terminals, one with session name (--sname) `choso@localhost` and another one with `playa@localhost`.
 {% highlight zsh %}